ASNeG/OpcUaStack/docs/source/1_getting_started/hello_world.rst

     $ OpcUaServer3 etc\OpcUaStack\helloworld\OpcUaServer.xml

 We need to determine, where the shared library is, by using the environment variable only when we install the app locally.
 You can build a DEB, RPM or MSI packet to distribute our applications as services.

 Testing with OPC UA Client
 ---------------------------

 So far our application does nothing but we can see its structure in OPC UA client.
-Make sure that the application is running and launch
-`OPC UA Expert`_.
+Make sure that the application is running and launch `OPC UA Expert`_.
 Click on *Server->Add* and add the server with URI **opc.tcp://127.0.0.1:8888**.
 You should see:

 .. figure:: add_new_server.png
    :scale: 50 %
    :alt: add a new OPC UA server

 Click on security policy **None** and connect to the server.
 Then drop node *GreetingString* onto *Data Access View*.
 Now our should see the following view:

 .. figure:: data_access_view_1.png
    :scale: 50 %
    :alt: Data Access View

 If you are new at OPC UA technology it could be very useful to take some time discovering the application and comparing the information from the client with **HelloWorldNodeSet.xml** and **HelloWorldNodeSet.xml** files.

+Actually we've described the simplest way to connect with OPC UA server but there are some other approaches too.
+See :ref:`discovery_process` and :ref:`security` sections for more information.

 Hello, World!
 ---------------------------

 Now we can make our application do something "useful".
 Open file **src/helloworld/Library/Library.cpp** and place the following code to method **startup**:

 .. code-block:: cpp